saquibansari0101/ANDROID-STRING-PASSING/README.md

 - Create a new Android app with a main Activity and a second Activity.
 - Pass some data (a string) from the main Activity to the second using an Intent, and display that data in the second Activity.
 - Send a second different bit of data back to the main Activity, also using an Intent.
+- Implement the various Activity lifecycle callbacks to include logging statements.
+- Observe the state changes as the app runs and as I interact with each Activity in I app.
+- Modify app to retain the instance state of an Activity that is unexpectedly recreated in response to user behavior or configuration change on the device.

 ## What I have learned